 I don’t see this problem with Reinvest24 so they have become one of my favorite real estate crowdfunding platforms.

-Another thing I like about them is their insistence on the SPV model, where we investors own shares within the company that in turns owns the project.
+Another thing I like about them is their insistence on the SPV model, where we investors own shares within the company that in turn owns the project.
 Other platforms take the easy route of raising money for loans to developers, which end up being much riskier and harder to evaluate.

 A smaller player in the crowdfunded real estate arena, however, I like this team as they want to do things the right way.
 They refrained from chasing rapid expansion into geographical areas they don’t have the expertise in and have instead focused on obtaining good results within their areas of competence before moving on to bigger projects and other countries.